 Most of us, Hindus who get married by traditional Hindu rituals by pronouncing some Sanskrit Slokas don’t even know the vows we take during our marriage.
 We take saat phera or seven rounds around the Agni (fire) and take some vows that make us husband and wife.
-These are the vows that bind our relation in a form of religious binding that is also legal.
+These are the vows that bind our relationship in the form of religious binding that is also legal.
 Here the god Agni (Fire) is considered as the witness of our vows and hence the bond becomes a holy one.
 It is important that as Hindus we know these vows –

 Phera 1 – To nourish each other

 Bridegroom’s vow – I will love, cherish and provide for you and our children.
 You will support me and offer me food.

 Bride’s vow – I will honour my husband.
 I take upon myself the responsibilities of the house and children.